 Crate got in on the regeneration of Hackney Wick early and is still one of the few doing a solid job around here.
 This brewery is ideal for you to pitch up alongside the canal, have a few too many with a group of friends, think you’ve contracted heat stroke, before eating one of its very decent pizzas and realising you were just hungry all along.

 Number 90 Bar Restaurant

 If you imagine yourself eating in a marina, you’ll probably picture Capri, St Tropez, or Portofino before somewhere between East Smithfield and the Thames.
-Nonetheless, Emilia’s at St Katherine Docks will serve you a decent plate of food with a peaceful view of boats, and on a sunny summer’s day, what more do you really need?
-The pasta here isn’t the best we’ve had in London, but it’s good enough, and a bowl or two alongside a very tasty tomato and burrata salad makes for an inexpensive dinner or lunch by the water.
+Nonetheless, Emilia’s at St Katharine Docks will serve you a decent plate of food with a peaceful view of boats, and on a sunny summer’s day, what more do you really need?
+The pasta here isn’t the best we’ve had in London but it’s good enough, and a bowl or two alongside a very tasty tomato and burrata salad makes for an inexpensive dinner or lunch by the water.